 The truth is, blogging can be tedious.
 I confess.
 It seems sacrilege for a writer not to keep a blog.
 I prefer micro-blogging (Twitter) for the community feeling, engagement and immediacy.
 It feels like plugging into the zeitgeist of the day.
 But there is a blog on this website waiting for nourishment, so here I am with musings for 2020.

-In 2019, I wrote that feature and a couple of shorts.
+In 2019, I wrote a feature and a couple of shorts.
 None of them produced (yet) but the process was humbling and confidence building at once.
-There is magic in getting into the mind of a character and attempted to put them through the trials and tribulations of life in an interesting and compelling way.
-Behind every magic trick however is a combination of preparation, hard work and craft.
-2019 taught me to trust and enjoy the process; the result will take care of itself.
+There is magic in getting into the mind of a character and putting them through the trials and tribulations of life.
+Behind every magic trick there's preparation, hard work and craft.
+2019 taught me to trust and enjoy the process and so it is in 2020.